-Too much partying, not enough sleep, a new destination every day, and constantly eating cheap, greasy foods is bound to create the perfect storm, exhausting your body to its absolute limits.
-When I travel alone, I tend to just grab the quickest, cheapest option for food which always seems to be a kabob or some combination of bread and cheese in different forms...after your third kabob and twelfth slice of pizza or bagel with cream cheese your stomach isn’t really about it anymore!
+Too much partying, not enough sleep, a new destination every day, and constantly eating cheap, greasy foods is bound to exhaust your body to its absolute limits.
+When I travel alone, I tend to grab the quickest, cheapest option for food which always seems to be a kabob or some combination of bread and cheese in different forms...after your third kabob and twelfth slice of pizza or bagel with cream cheese your stomach isn’t really about it anymore!
 Not taking proper care of yourself while traveling is any easy way to wear yourself down and let me tell you, your body will not appreciate it!

-It was a typical case of study abroad over-excitement; I went out every night and woke up early every morning for class.
+It was a typical case of study abroad overexcitement, I went out every night and woke up early every morning for class.
 I was exhausted.
 My body was begging me to stop, but I didn’t.
-With a classic “You Only Live Once” mentality, I grabbed some cold medicine from the neighborhood pharmacy and then went to enjoy a standard night of Madrid debauchery.
+With the classic “you only live once” mentality, I grabbed some cold medicine from the neighborhood pharmacy and then went to enjoy a standard night of Madrid debauchery.
 I came home relatively early and went to sleep without a problem.
 I had had a few drinks but really not enough to be drunk, and yet a few hours later I woke up with a start.
 Something was wrong and I didn’t know what.
-Frantically I started running through the halls of my homestay calling out desperately for my elderly host, “Miriam!
+In a state of delusion, I started running frantically through the halls of my homestay calling out desperately for my elderly host, “Miriam!
 Miriam!,” before opening the door to her room and collapsing on her bed.
-She was frightened, obviously, but once she realized it was only me, she guided me back to my room to lay down and made me some tea and I went back to sleep.
+She was frightened, obviously, but once she realized it was only me, she guided me back to my room to lay down, made me some tea and I went back to sleep.
 Oddly enough, I did not get kicked out of the homestay program, but I was thoroughly teased for my performance during the rest of my time in Madrid.
 Needless to say, I will not be mixing cold medicine with alcohol ever again!

 Wearing yourself down while traveling can be a tricky thing to navigate, especially when you want to go everywhere and experience everything.
-However, in the grand scheme of things, it is always worth it to just slow down, take care of yourself, and rest when you need to.
-If you do end up getting sick abroad, though it may seem a little sketchy, local medicines from the corner pharmacy in your destination are typically cheap and effective, and if you’re sick and alone, trust me, this is your best option.
+However, in the grand scheme of things, it is always worth it to slow down, take care of yourself, and rest when you need to.
+If you do end up getting sick abroad, local medicines from the corner pharmacy in your destination are typically cheap and effective, and if you’re sick and alone, trust me, this is your best option.
 Another option is to ask what the traditional remedies are.
 Oftentimes the local people have been using natural alternatives like Jamu Juice for generations, and they can really help.

-As an avid traveler, I have come to terms with the fact that something will almost always go wrong on my trips and that I will almost always get sick, no matter how I try to prepare.
-It will probably be dramatic and will likely be embarrassing, but no matter what, the destination, the people I meet there, and the (non-health related) experiences I have will always make it all worth it.
-I have also come to terms with the fact that despite the inevitable difficulties, I love travel; it makes me feel whole, it opens my mind and heart to the world, and I will never stop.
+As an avid traveler, I have come to terms with the fact that something will almost always go wrong on my trips and that I will probably get sick, no matter how I try to prepare.
+It will definitely be dramatic and will likely be embarrassing, but no matter what, the destination, the people I meet there, and the (non-health related) experiences will always be worth it.
+I have also realized that despite the inevitable difficulties, I love travel.
+It makes me feel whole, it opens my mind and heart to the world, and I will never stop.

-That said, the best advice I can offer to you, a kindred traveler, is that when something goes amiss, try to stay calm.
-It can be really scary when something goes physically wrong abroad, especially if you’re alone and don’t speak the language, but the best thing to do is to take a breath, recognize that “this too shall pass,” and try to figure out what you need and the best way to get it.
-Don’t be afraid to ask for help when you need it (but try to be less dramatic about it than I am), and in the end, the worst that typically happens it that you come away with a shockingly embarrassing story to tell after the fact.
+That said, the best advice I can offer to you, a kindred traveler, is that when something does go wrong, try to stay calm.
+It can be really scary when something goes physically bad abroad, especially if you’re alone and don’t speak the language.
+The best thing to do is to take a breath, recognize that “this too shall pass,” and try to figure out what you need and the best way to get it.
+Don’t be afraid to ask for help when you need it (but try to be less dramatic about it than I am), and in the end, the worst that typically happens is that you come away with an incredibly embarrassing story to tell after the fact.
 I hope that you will learn from my mistakes and I wish you good luck and safe travels!